My Time at Sandrock: Story

 Later, after Logan's sidekick Haru is caught, Miguel and Pen attempt to frame the player for the entire incident, but Logan arrives and exposes their plan.
-The player, Logan, and Justice defeat Pen with some help from Andy and Elise.
-They then apprehend Yan with some unexpected help for Rocky.
+The player, Logan, and Justice defeat Pen with some help from Andy and a girl named Elise.
+They then apprehend Yan with some unexpected help from a foreman named Rocky.
 After interrogating the criminals, Grace attempts to communicate with Duvos by pretending to be Tiger to find out more about their plans, but this leads Duvos to launch an attack on Sandrock.
 Matilda is revealed to be Tiger, who helps the Duvos agents take over Sandrock, and the player is forced to work for them while supervised by a Duvos soldier named Stev.
 Logan and Ged rescue the player and help free the townsfolk.
 They then confront and defeat the Duvos soldiers and their commander.
 Noticing that Duvos' airship is still here, the player heads to its location with the help of Elise's giant bird friend Daisy, accompanied by Grace, Logan, and Justice.
 They discover that Duvos is looking for powerful engines belonging to ancient ships called Starships hidden in an old facility, and that the water depriving scheme was a front for this operation.
 The player fights and defeats Pen and Matilda, who is sent flying into space and seemly dies from lack of oxygen.
 Alliance jets arrive and attack the Duvos airship, forcing Duvos to retreat.
 Logan also turns himself in to atone for his actions.
 After the villains are taken into custody, Yan's twin brother Wei takes over as the new commissioner, a resident named Burgess becomes the new minister, the reformed Magic Mirror is released to work in Sandrock, and Grace leaves town.